-Facebook and Instagram to show fewer political ads
+Facebook and Instagram to show new few political ads

 Facebook announced it will show fewer political ads to people on its platform and Instagram, starting with the US which faces Presidential elections this year, but won’t ban or limit those as Twitter has already done and Google to some extent.
 Targeting both Twitter and Google, the social networking platform said that while Twitter has chosen to block political ads and Google has chosen to limit the targeting of political ads, “we are choosing to expand transparency and give more controls to people when it comes to political ads”.
 “Seeing…

-Children exposed to horror film ads on YouTube
+Children exposed New to horror film ads on YouTube

 Children were left distressed after seeing ads for a horror film on YouTube, the Advertising Standards Authority (ASA) has revealed.
 Three parents contacted the ASA after their children saw ads for Insidious: The Last Key – rated 15 in the UK.
 One ad for the film was shown before videos of songs from Frozen, instructions for building a Lego fire station and a clip from the cartoon PJ Masks.
 The ASA has upheld the complaints.
 In a second ad, the ASA said a young woman was seen “lying on a…